• Skip to primary navigation

 Note: You’ll also need a popsicle mold for creating the bars.
 In general, silicone popsicle molds are easier to clean and unmold.
 If you don’t have a popsicle mold, you can use yogurt containers, muffin tin, and ice cube trays.

-How to Make Brown Sugar Boba Ice Cream Bars at Home
+How To Make Brown Sugar Boba Ice Cream Bars (Step-by-Step Instructions with Photos)

 Step 1: Prepare Brown Sugar Syrup